 Compensation: Income plus taxable benefits paid to a member or employee.
 Excludes severance.

-Other (non-monetary benefits): If total compensation is $125,000 or more annually, non-taxable benefits, including the public sector body’s share of pension, dental and health spending accounts and other benefits must also be disclosed.
+Other (non-monetary benefits): If total compensation exceeds the 2022 threshold of $141,183, non-taxable benefits, including the public sector body’s share of pension, dental and health spending accounts and other benefits must also be disclosed.

 Severance: Includes payments when employment or member’s appointment ends or retiring allowance.

-Attachments (when required): An employment contract or severance agreement for employees who receive over $125,000 annually in compensation and/or severance.
+Attachments (when required): An employment contract or severance agreement for employees who receive over the 2022 threshold of $141,183 annually in compensation and/or severance.
 Links open as PDF files.

-Dr. Verna Yiu (President and CEO) and Kathryn Todd (Vice President, Research, Innovation and Analytics) were not actually employees of AHS in 2015, but were seconded from the University of Alberta.
-They have been included as part of both AHS’ and the University of Alberta’s required disclosures.
-These are duplicate disclosures by both organizations for the same compensation and are not cumulative.
-It should also be noted that not all compensation listed is attributable to their duties at AHS, as they also performed duties for the University of Alberta during this period.
+Kathryn Todd (former Vice President, Research, Innovation, and Analytics) was not an employee of AHS in 2017, but was seconded from the University of Alberta.
+She was included as part of both AHS’ and the University of Alberta’s required disclosures in the interest of transparency.
+This is a duplicate disclosure by both organizations for the same compensation and is not cumulative.
+It should also be noted that not all compensation listed is attributable to her duties at AHS, as she also performed duties for the University of Alberta during this period.
+More

 Please note: there will be variances between the Annual Audited Consolidated Financial Statements and what is included in the compensation disclosure, as the financial statements are based on the fiscal year (Apr 1 – Mar 31), while the compensation disclosure is calculated on the calendar year (Jan 1 – Dec 31) and/or when compensation is paid.